deliags/LandingPage/README.md

 Credits:
+Photo by
-Photo by Jacub Gomez from Pexels
+Jacub Gomez from Pexels
+João Jesus from Pexels
+Andrei Tanase from Pexels
+ArtHouse Studio from Pexels